pablos123/environment/docs/bash-coding-standards.md

 The strict header order, top to bottom:

 1. Shebang: `#!/usr/bin/env bash`
-2. Header comment (one or two lines).
-3. `set -Eeuo pipefail`
+2. `set -Eeuo pipefail`
-4. `source` the helpers.
+3. `source` the helpers.
-5. `require_commands` for external dependencies.
+4. `require_commands` for external dependencies.
-6. File-scope `declare -r` constants.
+5. File-scope `declare -r` constants.
-7. Function definitions (helpers first, then `main`).
+6. Function definitions (helpers first, then `main`).
-8. `main "$@"`
+7. `main "$@"`

+The shebang is followed by a single blank line, then `set -Eeuo pipefail` — no descriptive header comment.
 Each section is separated by a blank line.
 Sections that don't apply are omitted; the relative order of the others is preserved.

-Files sourced into an interactive shell (`lib/aliases.bash`, `.bashrc`) omit `set -Eeuo pipefail`.
-The omission carries a one-line header comment.
+Files sourced into an interactive shell (`.bashrc`) omit `set -Eeuo pipefail`.

 ---